skylight-hq/skylight.digital/pages/toolkits/service_design_framework/methods/customer_journey_mapping.md

 ### 3. Break down steps

-Break down and document the more detailed steps the customer takes at each phase, and can include any distinct activity in the process, such as a conversation, a decision reached, a digital tool used, and more.
+Break down and document the more detailed steps the customer takes at each phase.
+This can include any distinct activity in the process, such as a conversation, a decision reached, a digital tool used, and more.
 In the test drive example, you might include “adjusting the controls” as a step under the “driving phase.”

 ### 4. Plot feelings